maddi115/brain-architecture-for-projects/README.md

 do this from the project directory: node tools/codebrain.mjs tree src

-----for example : maddi/~/proximity-profiles-solid$ node tools/codebrain.mjs tree src
+for example : maddi/~/proximity-profiles-solid$ node tools/codebrain.mjs tree src

--------the cat command already creates the file for you run that codebase file in your root project folder too : maddi/~/proximity-profiles-solid$ <<
+the cat command already creates the file for you run that codebase file in your root project folder too : maddi/~/proximity-profiles-solid$

 === 🧠 CODEBRAIN ARCHITECTURE ANALYSIS ===
 Project: proximity-profiles-solid
 Files Analyzed: 60 | Depth: unlimited